willdurand/docker-elk/README.md

 Then, browse: [http://localhost:8080](http://localhost:8080) (replace `localhost` with your public IP address).

-Your logstash configuration directory MUST contain a `logstash.conf` file.
+Your logstash configuration directory MUST contain at least one logstash configuration file.
+If several files are found in the configuration directory, logstash will use all of them, concatenated in lexicographical order, as the configuration.

 ### Fig Configuration